 Remember that no one wants to read walls of text, so if you can break up your writing with snappy visuals, that can help you get your message across.

 Tip 8.
-Give the reader just one thing to remember
+Give them just one thing to remember.

 If you throw someone a tennis ball, they’ll probably catch it.
 If you throw them 10 tennis balls, they might not catch any.